“Sheryl Sandberg never wasted a single moment of my time”

 The Growth Faculty Members can watch our interview with Kim Scott by logging into On Demand

 Christine Kininmonth is a journalist and former panellist on ABC TV’s The New Inventors.
-An avid reader herself, Christine believes reading is essential to business success.
+An avid reader, Christine believes reading is essential to business success.
 She presents The Growth Faculty’s Business Book Club each week.